piam/bjc-course/curriculum/05-image/01-image.md

 (more blocky, more blurry == smaller)

-Notice anything about but depth?
+Notice anything about bit depth?

 (32>16>8)